 For many people, the beach spells fun in the sun.
 While taking a dip feels great, we sometimes don't think about what that water really means to us.
 It's essential to the biosphere and we want to make sure that future generations get to enjoy it.
 Chances are, the creatures that live there will also appreciate it (there are over 1 million of them!).
 And when you look out into the distance and see ships going to who knows where, it's a strong reminder that we're all connected.

 We never need an excuse to go to the beach, but we'll gladly take one.
-At times, we just have to pinch ourselves at how gorgeous the place can be; a sunset reflected on the water is like something out of a painting, and the beach bodies aren't too shabby, either.
+At times, we just have to pinch ourselves at how gorgeous the place can be; a sunset reflected on the water is like something out of a painting.
 Most importantly, the ocean gives us the perfect opportunity to empty our heads and relax.
 Some moments speak for themselves so we don't have to.
-It's not like the squawking seagulls would let us get a word in, anyway.
+It's not like the squawking seagulls would let us get a word in anyway.